Permaweb-Journal/journal/content/reference/arweave.md

 ---
-title: Arweave 101
+title: Arweave 101 - Understanding the Permanent Web
-description: Arweave is a decentralized protocol designed for **permanent storage** of data.
+description: Arweave is a decentralized data storage protocol designed for permanent onchain storage.
+Learn how it enables long-term data storage.
 permalink:
 tags:
 ---